Bring it on Brussels

 With no plans, I decided to dedicate today to simply wandering and getting lost, just seeing where I might end up.
 I genuinely believe this is the best way to get a real feel for a city, and while I often find myself falling into the trap of rushing around to do all the tourist stuff, today was nice, relaxing, uplifting.

-And of course, when you find yourself with a free day, there’s time for shopping.
-First visiting the famed Mannequin Pis, which is literally just a tiny statue on a street corner of a naked boy that pees, I was opened up to chocolate and tacky souvenirs as far as the eye could see.
+And of course, when you find yourself with a free day, there’s time left over for shopping.
+First visiting the famed Mannequin Pis, which despite its renown is literally just a tiny statue on a street corner of a naked boy that pees, I was opened up to chocolate and tacky souvenirs as far as the eye could see.
 I was like a child all over again, over-excited at all the options.
 Naturally, I didn’t leave without a purchase or two!

 My brunch today consisted of my first Belgian delicacy, the almighty waffle.
-Opting for dark chocolate and speculoos biscuit may not have been the most photogenic option, but man was it good, incredible in fact!
+Opting for dark chocolate and speculoos biscuit may not have been the most photogenic option when you compare it to toppings like whipped cream or strawberries, but man was it good, incredible in fact!
 Perched on a wall back in Grand Place I enjoyed some peace and people watching, and admired the beautiful intricacy of the architecure that surrounded me before moving on.

 Happening across what appeared to be the main shopping hub of the city, I was distracted for a little while (especially by Flying Tiger!), before realising I was pretty close to the Comic Strip Museum (Adult entry: €10) – and I was beginning to get cold, after all.
 The museum is slightly tucked away, but Google maps will help you find it with ease.